dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 in the most accidents, we first remove any rows where the vehicle make, model, and year is null.
 Next, we did a groupBy("VEHICLE_MAKE", "VEHICLE_MODEL", "VEHICLE_YEAR") then count and sort by descending order and get the first value, which is the most accidents.
-Likewise, to the get the least accidents, we did the same previous steps but sort by ascending order and got the first value.
+Likewise, to get the least accidents, we did the same previous steps but sort by ascending order and got the first value.

 ### 6. How do the number of collisions in an area of NYC correlate to the number of trees in the area?

-In order to answer this question, we will need to join the NYC Motor Vehicle Collisions and 2015 NYC Tree Census Dataset by zip code.

-### 7. What is the average number of people involved in crashes per year in NYC between the years 2012 and 2020?
+The NYC motor vehicle collisions - crashes and 2015 NYC tree census datasets were used for this test.
+We first rename the postcode column to ZIP_CODE on the treeCensus DataFrame.
+Next, we perform a groupBy on the treeCensus DataFrame to get the number of trees per zip code.
+We also, performed a groupBy on the collisions DataFrame to get the number of accidents per zip code.
+Finally, we did an inner equi-join of the collisions DataFrame with the treeCensus DataFrame using the "ZIP_CODE" collumn.
+Then finally, ordered by "TOTAL_CRASHES" in descending order.

 ## Chosen Spark API for Answering Analytical Questions